-An Employee Assistance Program (EAP) is a confidential, employer-funded benefit that provides employees with access to professional counseling, resources, and support services to help them manage personal and work-related challenges.
-While many employees know EAPs are available, most don't fully realize the breadth of what these programs offer or how to use them effectively.
-In a world where health and wealth are increasingly connected-a concept we call "WellthCare"-EAPs represent a foundational resource for preventive mental health and crisis support.
+An Employee Assistance Program (EAP) is a confidential, employer-funded benefit that gives employees access to professional counseling, resources, and support for personal and work-related challenges.
+Many employees know EAPs exist, but most don't realize how much these programs offer or how to use them effectively.
+Health and wealth are increasingly connected—a concept we call "WellthCare"—and EAPs are a key resource for preventive mental health and crisis support.

-EAPs are typically free to employees and their household members, with no deductibles or copays.
-They are designed to address issues before they become significant health claims or productivity problems.
-Unlike a traditional health plan, which you might use after a problem arises, an EAP is a preventive tool you can use at any time, for any confidential reason.
-According to the Employee Assistance Professionals Association, EAPs can reduce employer healthcare costs by 20-30% through early intervention, reinforcing why preventive approaches are better for both employees and employers.
+EAPs are typically free for employees and their household members, with no deductibles or copays.
+They help address issues before they become big health claims or productivity problems.
+Unlike a traditional health plan you'd use after a problem arises, an EAP is a preventive tool you can use anytime, for any confidential reason.
+According to the Employee Assistance Professionals Association, EAPs can reduce employer healthcare costs by 20-30% through early intervention—so preventive approaches benefit everyone.
+WellthCare—healthcare that pays you back—rewards every verified preventive action with store dollars and retirement contributions, making prevention a financial win.

 What services does a typical EAP include?

-While EAPs vary by provider, most include a core set of services that address the full spectrum of employee wellbeing.
-Understanding this list is the first step to using your EAP effectively.
+EAPs vary by provider, but most include a core set of services covering the full spectrum of employee wellbeing.
+Start here to use your EAP effectively.

 - Short-term counseling: Usually 3-8 sessions per issue per year, with licensed counselors available by phone, video, or in person.
 This covers anxiety, depression, grief, relationship issues, and stress.

-- Legal and financial consultations: Many EAPs offer free consultations with attorneys for issues like divorce, child custody, or debt questions, and with financial planners for budgeting, retirement planning, or foreclosure prevention.
+- Legal and financial consultations: Many EAPs offer free consultations with attorneys for issues like divorce, child custody, or debt, and with financial planners for budgeting, retirement planning, or foreclosure prevention.

 - Work-life services: Resources for child care, elder care, adoption, pet care, and home repair—often including referrals to vetted local providers.